learn-co-curriculum/dsc-k-nearest-neighbors-lab/README.md

 KNN._get_k_nearest = _get_k_nearest
 ```

-Now, we have helper functions to help us get the distances, and then get the k-nearest neighbors based on those distances.
-The final helper function we'll create will help us get the labels that correspond to each of the k-nearest point, and return the class that occurs the most.
+Now, you have helper functions to help you get the distances, and then get the k-nearest neighbors based on those distances.
+The final helper function you'll create will get the labels that correspond to each of the k-nearest point, and return the class that occurs the most.

 Complete the `_get_label_prediction()` function in the cell below.
 This function should: